kschan0214/sepia.documentation/docs/tutorial/fMRItoolkit2023/Exercise4.rst

 Move to the **QSM** tab of SEPIA.

-In the **I\O** panel, we will now simply select the data required to perform the QSM step, starting from the previously preprocessed data.
+In the **I\O** panel, we will now simply select the data required to perform the QSM step, starting from the previously pre-processed data.

 #.
 Select the **Local field**: *~/QuantitativeTutorial/outputQSM/Sepia_localfield.nii.gz*
 #.
 Select the **weights**: *~/QuantitativeTutorial/outputQSM/Sepia_weights.nii.gz*